 - Trouble with immune system functioning

 - Brain damage

 Drunk drivers cost the United States approximately $50 billion dollars each year.
-Because of drunk driving, injuries occur every minute and a death occurs approximately every 30 minutes.
-Approximately half of all traffic fatalities are caused by drunk drivers.
-More than a third of all pedestrians killed on the road are drunk.
+Because of drunk driving, injuries occur every minute and death occurs about every 30 minutes.
+Drunk drivers cause nearly half of all traffic fatalities.
+More than a third of all pedestrians who die on the roads today are drunk.

 Recovery from Alcohol Abuse

 If drinking is causing problems, it is important to get help to overcome alcohol abuse problems.
-If the drinking problem is severe, hospitalization may be required to get through withdrawal, as the process can be dangerous.
-It is important for those who need help to enter an inpatient or outpatient alcohol rehab program designed to meet their needs.
-Most inpatient alcohol rehab centers offer detoxing at the facility which is a big benefit for patients.
+If the drinking problem is severe, you may require hospitalization to get through withdrawal, as this process can be dangerous.
+It is important for those who need help to enter an inpatient alcohol rehab program.
+The specialists will design a treatment program to meet each person’s individual needs and preferences.
+Most inpatient alcohol rehab centers offer detoxification at the facility which is a significant benefit for patients.

 Don’t contribute to the rise of alcohol abuse in the United States.
 If you are experiencing problems with drinking or abusing this substance or any other, please seek help today.